kari931/new-life/README.md

-# 🌱 New Life – Personal Dev Portfolio
+# 🌱 New Life – Web Developer in the Making

+Hi, I'm Karima – a self-taught developer based in France, currently transitioning into tech.
+My goal: build useful digital products, work remotely, and live a more intentional life.

 ## About
 This is my personal journey into the world of web development and SAP ABAP.
 I’m transitioning into tech to work remotely, build useful digital tools, and live aligned with my values.